WhiteJP/AmbiguityAversionProject/vignettes.md

     B.	The school will be built in either X or Y but the exact probability for each is unknown.
 <br><br/>

 8. Your friend has set you up on a blind date.
 When you arrive at the arranged meeting place you notice that there are two people who fit the general description that your friend has given to you.
-You find one of these people extremely attractive, while the other one is of only average attractiveness.
-Before you find out which one is your date, which of the following situations would you rather be in?
+You find one of these people, person X, extremely attractive; while the other person, person Y, is of only average attractiveness.
+Which of the following situations would you rather be in?

-    A.	There is a 50% chance that the extremely attractive person is your date, and a 50% chance that the average person is your date.
+    A.	There is a 50% chance that person X is your date, and a 50% chance that person Y is your date.

-    B.	Either the attractive person or the average person is your date, but the exact probability for each is unknown.
+    B.	Either person X or person Y is your date but the exact probability for each is unknown.
 <br><br/>

+[JPW: changed this to X Y format]

 9. Your child has extreme talent and interest in two things: X and Y. You have heard that in a few years a local rich person is planning on funding a very generous scholarship for talented young people in either X or Y. However, at this point they have not decided whether to support X or Y. In order for your child to be eligible they will need to receive specialised training starting now, and the skills are sufficiently time-consuming that they need to pick just one.
 Which of the following situations would you rather be in?